-Where do you find the people in need of SEO, how do you pitch your SEO services to them and how do you track down clients more effectively?
-Today we turned to one of the best in the field for the answer: Aires Loutsaris, a leading SEO consultant from UK (and a loyal SEO PowerSuite user).
+Where do you find new clients in need of SEO, how do you pitch your SEO services to them and how do you track down clients more effectively?
+Today we turned to one of the best in the field for the answer: Aires Loutsaris, a leading SEO consultant from the UK (and a loyal SEO PowerSuite user).

-Whether you've just decided to make some cash as an SEO consultant and are looking for your very first SEO client, or want to expand the SEO business you've been running for quite some time… First and foremost, you are in for some deep strategic planning as to where to find your prospects and how to turn them into paying local SEO clients.
+Whether you've just decided to make some cash as an SEO consultant and are looking for your very first SEO client, or want to expand the SEO business you've been running for quite some time… First and foremost, you are in for some deep strategic planning as to where to find your prospects and how to turn the SEO leads into paying local SEO clients.

 For SEO agencies and consultants that rank high on Google for related key phrases, the easiest way to convert clients is of course through inbound leads.

 However, for those who don't rank for much or at all (oh the irony), there are not too many options left.
 Many SEO companies turn to paid advertising — and while it usually works if you want to gain some traffic, exposure and clients in the short term, this should never be used as a long-term strategy in my opinion.

 An alternative to paid ads is a strategy I'm going to dwell on — it's a little more time-consuming than just getting an ad posted, but way more effective (and completely free).
 This strategy has been working extremely well for me throughout my entire career in SEO.